wpsharks/ubuntu-bootstrap/BOX.md

 ## WUB Packaging Flag (Vagrant Up)

-When you bring up a new VM, tell the WebSharks Ubuntu Bootstrap that you want to enter Packaging Mode.
+When you bring up a new VM, tell the Ubuntu Bootstrap that you want to enter Packaging Mode.
 This is done from the command-line on the Host (i.e., from your own personal system) with environment variable `VM_4PKG=1`.

 ```bash
 $ cd ~/vms/my.vm;